 But what does it mean to be a true innovation in this market?
 According to a Deloitte Oil & Gas Conference held in Rotterdam, “Truly successful innovators manage innovation as a portfolio of ambitions and resource their efforts accordingly.
 They know where to play, how to win, where to invest and where to expect returns.
 They go beyond product innovation and discern ten types of innovation.
 Also, they treat innovation as a discipline, so for instance they create a smart metric system and valuation methodology that reflects the ambition.”

-Similar to this blog post that our sister company published a little while back, innovation doesn’t always mean coming up with the latest cool product or gadget – but quite often starts by thinking about something in a different way, or doing something in a way that makes it easier to get done or improve productivity.
+Innovation doesn’t always mean coming up with the latest cool product or gadget – but quite often starts by thinking about something in a different way, or doing something in a way that makes it easier to get done or improve productivity.
 And Deloitte agrees.
 In fact, they say this: “When discussing innovation, we tend to think about product innovation only, whereas we should consider a much more diverse set of innovation types, consisting of profit model, network, structure, process, product performance, product system, service, channel, brand, and customer engagement“.

 Deloitte has created a great detailed guide to each of these.
 Here are our summaries of these 10.